jeremyfromearth/metonym/README.md

 # metonym
 Metonym is a web-app and scripting language designed to help Chatbot developers quickly create training data for Rasa-NLU models.
 Creating training data for Rasa previously required writing JSON files by hand.
-Metonym enables the creation of trainging data for permutations of a given input by providing a simple syntax that is parsed and converted to Rasa ready training files.
+Now, using Metonym developers can generate loads of train/test data without ever needing to edit a JSON file.
+Metonym consumes a simple domain specific syntax as input and outputs Rasa ready train/test data.

 ### Web-app Screenshots